syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Quick-Access-Toolbar.md

 ![Shows the boldButton and fontColorSplitButton on QAT](Quick_Access_Toolbar_Images/Quick-Access-Toolbar_img13.jpg)

+## Add items to QAT in simplified layout

+The RibbonControlAdv allows to add items to the Quick Access Toolbar (QAT) with the help of the QAT window or through the context menu shortcut.
+Items added during normal or simplified layout will always be visible even when switching between layouts.
+To know more about the simplified layout, refer [here](https://help.syncfusion.com/windowsforms/ribbon/simplifiedlayout).

 ## Removing QAT Item

 QAT item can be removed with right click on item in QAT and select `Remove from Quick Access Toolbar`.